BIM58210 - Measuring the profits (particular trades): Grant aided bodies: arms length management organisations (ALMOs)

-ALMOs were introduced in 2001 as one of the options for Local Authorities/Councils (Council) to secure additional resources to deliver better social housing.
-This is part of the Department for Communities and Local Government’s decent homes initiative, which aims to bring all Council housing stock up to a decent standard.
-The first ALMOs have been running since around 2002.
-The typical ALMO set up by a Council is as a company limited by guarantee without share capital and the Council is its sole member.
-ALMOs manage, repair, improve and maintain the Council’s housing stock.
-The ownership of the housing stock remains with the Council which is also the legal landlord, and tenants remain secure tenants of the Council.
-ALMOs also undertake a range of other services for their Council that help deliver broader local authority functions, for example advice to Council tenants, dealing with arrears, debt counselling, tenancy enforcement, allocations and lettings, administering the homeless and private sector housing functions such as grant administration, collecting rents from the tenants as agent for the Council, grounds maintenance and community safety initiatives.
+The typical ALMO is set up by a local council as a company limited by guarantee without share capital and the council is its sole member.
+ALMOs manage, repair, improve and maintain the council’s housing stock.
+The ownership of the housing stock remains with the council which is also the legal landlord, and tenants remain secure tenants of the council.
+ALMOs also undertake a range of other services for their council that help deliver broader local authority functions, for example advice to council tenants, dealing with arrears, debt counselling, tenancy enforcement, allocations and lettings, administering the homeless and private sector housing functions such as grant administration, collecting rents from the tenants as agent for the council, grounds maintenance and community safety initiatives.

 However, where the ALMO offers its services to third parties for reward, those transactions will be trading transactions.

-Any case of doubt or difficulty not covered by this guidance, and any cases where the trading status of ALMOs is in question should be referred to CT&VAT (Technical) prior to the commencement of enquiries.
+Any case of doubt or difficulty not covered by this guidance, and any cases where the trading status of ALMOs is in question, should be referred to CTISA (Technical) prior to the commencement of enquiries.